EnterpriseDB/repmgr/README.rst

 Lag monitoring
 --------------

-The repmgrd (repmgr daemon) helps monitor a set of master and standby servers.
+repmgrd helps monitor a set of master and standby servers.
 You can see which node is the current master, as well as how far behind each is from current.

 To look at the current lag between primary and each node listed in ``repl_node``, consult the ``repl_status`` view::